 Voluntary Emissions Reduction (VER): Emission reduction units that have been generated according to defined voluntary standards.

 Understand more about climate change

 The Australian Academy of Science clarifies climate change: implications, areas of confusion, certainties and uncertainties.
-Read the plain english guide: The Science of Climate Change, Questions and Answers, 2010 (PDF, 2 Mb).
+Go to: The Science of Climate Change, Questions and Answers, 2015.